 Business & Contract Law

-McGrath & Spielberger provides small to medium sized businesses with the wide range of affordable legal services needed to form, market and grow their organization.
+McGrath & Spielberger provides small to medium sized businesses with the wide range of affordable legal services needed to form, grow, and protect their organization.
 The Firm provides these services in Florida, Georgia, North Carolina, Ohio, South Carolina, and Tennessee.

 The attorneys of McGrath & Spielberger have vast experience in dealing with the issues that businesses face on day-to-day basis – with such experience coming not only from their practice of law but also from their entrepreneurial business ventures and endeavors.
 So, not only do our business clients receive representation based on sound legal principles, they also receive representation based on practical real-world business knowledge and experience that can only be gained by owning and running a business.